 The comprehensive analysis of MSW in the studied landfills revealed key factors influencing GHG emissions.
 Slightly acidic pH levels supported methanogenic activity during fermentation.
 Temperature variations significantly impacted microbial activity, with higher CH4 and CO2 emissions in summer due to optimal conditions for mesophilic and thermophilic bacteria.
 While surface temperature and GHG emissions were not significantly correlated, higher CH4 fluxes were observed in summer and forenoon.
 Moisture content, crucial for biodegradation, significantly correlated with CH4 emissions in summer but not during the monsoon.
 Volatile solids and organic carbon strongly correlate with CH4 and CO2 emissions, indicating active degradation.
 The lower OC/VS ratio suggests active anaerobic activity alongside aerobic processes.
 Nitrogen content, especially NH4+, correlates with N2O emissions primarily through nitrification.
 The highest CH4, CO2, and N2O emissions occurred from April to July, attributed to increased temperature conditions, optimum moisture concentration, readily degradable organic carbon content, C: N ratio and volatile solids.

 Overall, the findings underscore the importance of considering spatial and temporal variations in GHG emissions from landfills to generate accurate estimations.
 The study highlighted the necessity for further research to develop more reliable data, particularly in harnessing energy from waste sources, which could address solid waste management and power crisis issues.
 These insights shed light on the physicochemical composition of MSW in landfills, emphasizing the roles of organic carbon, nitrogen, and volatile solids in GHG emissions and the active degradation processes occurring within the landfills.
-This research offers preliminary valuable understandings into emission patterns through the creation of EFs.
-However, it's important to acknowledge the limitations caused by the limited number of samples.
+This research offers a preliminary valuable understanding of emission patterns through the creation of EFs However, it's essential to acknowledge the limitations caused by the limited number of samples.
 Therefore, the presented EFs should be considered as an incentive estimation.
 To enhance the accuracy and usefulness of these factors, future research should focus on gathering more extensive field data, considering both spatial and seasonal variations in emissions.
 This will lead to more reliable emission assessments and validate the findings of this study across various conditions.

 .